 - 13th March 2009 - Interoperation of Lucid's Dataflow paradigm and Object-orientation with a Coalgebraic Semantics - CPRG Seminar, Computer Laboratory, Cambridge

-I supervise Part II (final year) projects.
+I supervise Part II (final year) and Part III (masters) projects.
 I have written

 down some proposals for potential projects.

-Please get in touch if you are interested in me supervising your Part II project.
+Please get in touch if you are interested ni me supervising your project.